-Welcome to my informative website for patient education about chiropractic, physical rehabilitation, and pain management.
-I developed this website because I believe that educated patients are better prepared to make decisions about their health and well-being.
+Welcome to my informative website about chiropractic, physical rehabilitation, and pain management.
+My name is George Boghoziann, and I am a Dr. of Chiropractic (DC) with a postdoctoral MSc in Clinical Management of Pain.
+I developed this website for patient education because I believe that educated patients are better prepared to make decisions about their health and well-being.
 Patient education and open communication with the primary care provider are key to achieving healthy, fully functional outcomes and patient satisfaction.
 I really appreciate your taking the time to visit my website.

 Chiropractic

 Chiropractic is a system of diagnosis and treatment based on the concept that the nervous system coordinates all of the body's functions.
-Chiropractic employs manipulation and adjustment of body structures, such as the spinal column, to relieve pressure on nerves arising from the spinal cord caused by displacement (subluxation) of a vertebral body.
-Chiropractic care is a patient-centered, noninvasive, hands-on, regulated health care profession focused on the spine, muscles, joints, and nervous system.
-It is a form of complementary and alternative medicine (CAM) focused on treating spinal and musculoskeletal problems, primarily through manual manipulation, including spinal manipulation and mobilization, as well as adjunctive therapies.
+It employs manipulation (adjustment) of the body's structures, primarily the spinal column, to relieve pressure on nerve roots caused by vertebral body displacement (subluxation).
+As a patient-centered, noninvasive, hands-on, regulated health care profession, chiropractic focuses on the spine, muscles, joints, and nervous system.
+It is a form of complementary and alternative medicine (CAM) for the treatment of spinal and musculoskeletal problems, primarily through manual manipulation and/or mobilization of the spinal column, as well as adjunctive therapies.

 Physical Rehab